Rural Health Book Club

 How does it work?

 Each month we will read a book concerning rural health.
 Scholars will have the opportunity to answer questions about the text in order to earn credit for reading the book, and then an additional hour for attending the meeting.
-Community members can register on Zoom without taking the quiz.
+Community members can register on Microsoft Teams without taking the quiz.

 Healthcare professionals and students do not frequently have space to discuss the social, political, and intersectional issues they may see every day.
 We’re here to provide a safe, accessible space to change that.